Sometimes in April (2005 TV Movie)

 Anne-Marie's Friend #3: I'll go.

 Anne-Marie: We're sisters!
 We're staying together!

-Martine: Do you understand the choices that you're making?
-Do you understand?
+Martine: [Incredulous at what the girls are saying] Do you understand the choices that you're making?

 Augustin: Yes, is April again...
 Every year in April the raining season starts.
 And every year, every day in April...
 The haunting emptiness descends over our hearts.
 Every year in April, i remember how quickly life ends.
 Every year, i remember how lucky i should feel to be alive.
 Every year in April...
 I remember.